 I’m not a medical professional, though I’ve seen more than my share of them.
 I hold no degree in Divinity.
 My credentials are from personal experience.
 And, unfortunately, this is subject-matter that I know all too well.
 I have lived it, for decades.

 By now, if you’re still with me, you may be wondering where all of this is going.
 Patience, Sweet pea.
 I’m a Southern gal.
 We sometimes ramble like ivy on an arbor, but we eventually get to the point …

 This blog is a place of refuge and support.
 It is devoted to those who are living with chronic illnesses and their loved ones.
 I understand what you are feeling.
-Your garden and mine are one in the same.
+Your garden and mine share common ground.
 This is about accepting that no garden is perfect, but all have beauty and purpose.
 It’s about realizing the potential of your garden — finding it.
 This is about living, each and every day to the fullest in His light (1 John 1:5 NIV).
 It’s about enjoying the sun on our face and the blooms that we find.
 It’s about allowing our bodies and souls to dance.
 Yes, dance — even in the rain.
 Come … sit a spell (as we say down South) … browse the pages of this site (there’s more than one).
 Let’s talk.
 You aren’t alone.

 * Photo by Kaeyla McGee on Unsplash